cboettig/labnotebook/_posts/2013-05-31-notebook-features-digital-archiving.md

 in addition to permanent identifiers and backup of content.
-We want to be able to point a tool at the permanent identifier / URL of an entry and extract reliable information on the author, time published and last modified, title, author, key words, etc that might be useful in citing or categorizing the content.
+We want to be able to point a tool at the permanent identifier / URL of an entry and extract reliable information on the author, time published and last modified, title, author, key words, etc. that might be useful in citing or categorizing the content.
 Providing this information is really the subject of adding [Semantic metadata](http://carlboettiger.info/2012/10/23/semantic-markup-examples-for-the-lab-notebook.html) to the site, and is covered in another entry in this series.
-Meanwhile, the [Greycite]() tool and it's API are an excellent way to extract this metadata into a variety of useful formats, working much the same way that CrossRef's tool does using DOIs.
+Meanwhile, the [Greycite](http://greycite.knowledgeblog.org) tool and it's API are an excellent way to extract this metadata into a variety of useful formats, working much the same way that CrossRef's tool does using DOIs.
 Here is an [example query](http://greycite.knowledgeblog.org/?uri=http%3A%2F%2Fpurl.org%2Fcboettig%2F2012%2F10%2F23%2Fsemantic-markup-examples-for-the-lab-notebook.html)